Group-5B/SetapWeek4/Scenario<insert scenario letter>UserStories.md

 Q: what kind of music do you usually listen when it's rainy?
 How about sunny?
 A: rainy days: happy, sunny days: classic

+Q: how many types of genres do you listen to?
+A: 3/4